danishcake/shokorocket_rust/README.md

 # Shoko Rocket Rust
 A clone of Chu Chu Rocket, targetting the Adafruit Pygamer

+## Structure
+There are three main components
+* simuation.
+This is platform independent code that simulates the state of the game.
+* platform.
+This is glue code that is responsible for calling the simulation code, then rendering the results.
+* bin.
+This is the entrypoint

 ## Adafruit Pygamer
 To build execute `cargo build`.
 The target architecture will automatically be set by `.cargo/config`.